tiby312/broccoli-project/report/src/ch4-aabb-data-layout.md

 `&mut (Rect<isize>,T)`

-Because the tree construction code is generic over the elements that are inserted (as long as they implement HasAabb), The user can easily try all three data layouts.
+Because the tree construction code is generic over the elements that are inserted (as long as they implement Aabb), The user can easily try all three data layouts.

 The default layout is almost always the fastest.